ozlao/ezflap_docs/docs/src/troubleshooting/build-errors/build-errors.md

 For example, if the ZML uses a widget whose library is not imported into the ezFlap widget file - ezFlap will not be able to generate the necessary code correctly.

-When ezFlap encounters a problem - it logs it into the console (the console where we run the `dart run build_runner watch` command).
+When ezFlap encounters a problem - it logs it into the console (the console where we run the `flutter pub run build_runner watch` command).

 In most cases, when encountering errors, ezFlap will try to generate *some* code with correct Dart syntax, to make it